google/koladata/docs/koda_v1_api_reference.md

   schema: schema of the extracted DataSlice.

 Returns:
-  A DataSlice with a new DataBag attached.
+  A DataSlice with a new immutable DataBag attached.
 ```

 ### `kd.core.extract_bag(ds, schema=unspecified)` {#kd.core.extract_bag}